-Environmental positions for Bachelor’s degree graduates exist in the private sector through consulting, chemical, petroleum and other manufacturing corporations.
-Positions also exist with state and federal government agencies such as the Bureau of Reclamation, U.S. Geological Survey Water Resource Division, the Environmental Protection Agency, and the U.S. Forest Service.
+- Employability: Environmental positions exist in the private sector through consulting, chemical, petroleum and other manufacturing corporations.
+Positions are also available with state and federal government agencies such as the Bureau of Reclamation, U.S. Geological Survey Water Resource Division, the Environmental Protection Agency, and the U.S. Forest Service.